 The Intergovernmental Panel for Climate Change (IPCC) Fourth Assessment Report (2007) projects an increase of globally averaged surface temperatures of 2.1 to 6.1 degrees Celsius, compared to the middle of the 20th century, by 2100.
 Nearly all land areas are projected to experience more hot days and heat waves and fewer cold days and cold waves.
 In a warmer world, the hydrological cycle becomes more intense, with heavier and more frequent precipitation and flooding in many areas.
 Increased summer drying and associated risk of drought over most mid-latitude continental interiors are also predicted.

 Climate change is expected to decrease water availability in arid and semi-arid regions, which could lead to a doubling of the population living with water scarcity in the next 30 years.
 Areas affected by diseases such as malaria (and waterborne illnesses) could well expand, while crop models indicate a decrease in yields for tropical and sub-tropical areas.
 It has also been calculated that a rise of more than a few degrees would trigger a fall in plant productivity throughout most regions of the world.

 Scientists have been observing changes in the climate that cannot be attributed solely to natural influences.
 These changes are occurring rapidly, are significant, and will have consequences for this and future generations.
 Changes in climate variability and extremes driven by human-induced climate change are some of the key challenges facing humanity.

 The vision of Global Climate Observing System (GCOS) is for all users to have access to the climate observations, data records and information they need to address pressing...

-The WCRP's mission is to facilitate analysis and prediction of Earth system variability and change for use in an increasing range of practical applications of direct relevance, benefit and...
+Facilitating the analysis and prediction of Earth system variability and change for use in an increasing range of practical applications of direct relevance, benefit and value to society...